SuguruOoki/laravel-repository-generator/README.md

 [![Packagist](https://img.shields.io/badge/packagist-v0.01-blue.svg)](https://packagist.org/packages/ozanakman/laravel-repository-generator) [![StyleCI](https://styleci.io/repos/90446716/shield?branch=master)](https://styleci.io/repos/90446716)

 ## About
-Repository Generator is a Laravel package that aims to generate repository and interfaces file for repository pattern.
+Repository Generator is a Laravel package that aims to generate repository and interface files for repository pattern.
 It gives you developing speed by automated operations.
 You can use this package for both ongoing and new projects.

 - Highly customizable with simple config
 - Overriding option